Editor choice

 These include deforestation, habitat fragmentation, overexploitation of species, pollution, introduction of invasive species, and climate change.
 Biodiversity loss inevitably leads to ecosystem degradation.
 This reduces nature’s ability to provide essential services and increases vulnerability to natural disasters and diseases.

-A biodiversity hotspot is a biogeographic region that is both rich in biodiversity and under significant threat from human activities.
+biodiversity hotspot is a biogeographic region that is both rich in biodiversity and under significant threat from human activities.
 A biodiversity hotspot is a biogeographic region that is both rich in biodiversity and under significant threat from human activities.
 A region must contain at least 1,500 species of vascular plants as endemics and have lost at least 70% of its original natural vegetation to qualify as a hotspot.
 The Madagascar and Indian Ocean Islands are home to unique lemur species, while the Sundaland in Southeast Asia is the last remaining habitat of the critically endangered orangutan.
 It is imperative that we protect these hotspots, as they are home to a vast array of species that are unique to our planet.

 What are the threats to biodiversity?